cognominal/breadcrumbs/README.md

 ```
 <p><center><b>Parse tree</b></center></p>

+Note : the matches uses the position in the string.
+LSP thinks in term of lines and columns.

+To save space on the bbar
 by a menu under the top one of the subpath.
 I don't think it is possible with the LSP
 API and/or the current breadcrum API.